Gozo: History

 The history of Gozo is strongly coupled with the history of Malta, since Gozo has been governed by Malta throughout history.
 The brief exception was following the French garrison's surrender to the British under Captain Alexander Ball on 28 October 1798 during the uprising against French forces after Napoleon's conquest of Malta.
-Gozo then enjoyed a short period of autonomy until the French garrison in Valletta surrendered on 4 September 1800.
+Gozo then enjoyed a short period of independence until the French garrison in Valletta surrendered on 4 September 1800.
 On that day both Malta and Gozo became a British Protectorate before becoming a Crown colony in 1813.

 The Gozo Civic Council was set up as a statutory local government in the island of Gozo on 14 April 1961, the first experiment in civil local government in Malta since Gozo's short period of autonomy between 1798 and 1800.
 The law authorised the council to raise taxes, although it never actually made use of this power.
 In 1971, the Malta Labour Party was voted into office.
 As its support in Gozo was weak and it favoured a more centralised administration, it proposed a referendum on the abolition of the council, putting emphasis on the unpopular possibility of its raising taxes.
 In the Gozo Civic Council referendum, 1973, 76.97% voters voted for the abolition of the Gozo Civic Council.

 In the mid-1980s, attempts were made to set up a Gozo committee, chaired by the prime minister and with the Gozitan members of Parliament as members.
 However, it was only in 1987 that the Ministry of Gozo was set up (demoted to a parliamentary secretariat between 1996 and 1998).
 Local government in the Gozitan localities was restored with the introduction of local councils in 1993 with Gozo having 14 councils.